 California’s weather was a major driving force for why the movie industry set up shop in sunny California in the early 1900s.
-What better place to make a movie without contending with cold temperatures or storms with the benefit of having over 300 days a year of sunshine.
-But there were a few more things at play that took movie making from places like Chicago and New York and put them on the West Coast.
+What better place to make a movie without contending with cold temperatures or storms with the added benefit of having over 300 days a year of sunshine.
+But there were a few more things at play that took movie-making from places like Chicago and New York and put them on the West Coast.

-One thing that happened after 1909 was that movies were becoming increasingly popular and an increase in production was needed to meet the demand.
-Again this had to do with the weather, but California at the time also had non-union labor which made producing a movie in California significantly cheaper than on the East Coast where labor costs were higher.
+One thing that happened after 1909 was that movies were becoming increasingly popular, and an increase in production was needed to meet the demand.
+Again this had to do with the weather, but California, at the time, also had non-union labor, which made producing a movie in California significantly cheaper than on the East Coast where labor costs were higher.
 The availability of land was also not a problem in California, and it was inexpensive.
 Almost any location to suit a movie could be found close to downtown Los Angeles.

-Edison helped create the Motion Pictures Patents Company, which was also known as The Trust, and gathered together other patent holders in the area of motion pictures.
+Edison helped create the Motion Pictures Patents Company, which was also known as The Trust, and it gathered together other patent holders in the area of motion pictures.
 The Trust included the major film production studios of the day, a film distributor, and Eastman Kodak, the largest supplier of raw film stock.
 If anyone wanted to make a movie, they had to go through The Trust to do it, and if they didn’t, The Trust was known to take those to court who used a camera or projector that hadn’t been authorized by the consortium.

 So filmmakers began the move to California to get out from under the thumb of Edison and his patent monopoly.
 It was far enough away that it made enforcing the patents difficult since coast to coast travel wasn’t like it is today.
 The courts in California were also less sympathetic to Edison’s patents.
 Filmmakers had everything they needed in California to feed the appetite of the hungry movie audiences without being harassed to do it.